xmtp/xmtp-dot-org/docs/tutorials/portable-consent/broadcast.md

 sidebar_position: 5
 ---

-import Tabs from "@theme/Tabs";
-import TabItem from "@theme/TabItem";
 import {Broadcast} from "@site/src/components/Widgets/Broadcast";

-# Broadcast Tutorial
+# How to Broadcast with XMTP

 This tutorial will guide you on how to create a simple `Broadcast` that enables the user to broadcast messages to one or many specified Ethereum addresses.